syntaqx/weightloss-journal/README.md

 From November-December I attempted to implement intermittent fasting by allowing myself to eat anywhere from 12pm - 8pm.

-This was a dramatic failure.
-My lifestyle had me up at all sorts of hours, if I was out with my friends I was drinking, completely invalidating my fast, and while I did see a little bit of weight loss overall, I felt like I was losing at my attempt.
+Although I did end up losing close to 10lbs, this was an overall failure in execution.
+My lifestyle has always had me up at all sorts of hours for work, or being out with friends.
+Drinking at night when I was out always invalidated my fast, or I ended up ruining what would be a good time with them; I did see some significant weight loss, but it wasn't working the way that it should, and I always felt guilt regarding the fast rather than feeling like I was making progression.

 I started doing research with the following goals in mind:

 - [ ] I want to reach 175 lbs and significantly lower my body fat %
   - The poundage isn't as important as the changes to myself physically, but that was what I used to weigh.
 - [ ] I wanted to be able to drink alchohol still.
-My friends and I love going to Karaoke and things throughout the week, so it had to be compatible with my lifestyle
+My friends and I love going to karaoke and things throughout the week, so it had to be compatible with my lifestyle
 - [ ] I wanted to be able to eat as my schedule allowed me to; My day-to-day is chaotic.
-- [ ] I smoke; cigarettes and vaping - While I want to eventually quit this too, I'm keeping focused on one problem at a time for sanity.
+- [ ] I smoke: cigarettes and vaping - While I want to eventually quit this too, I'm keeping focused on one problem at a time for sanity.
 - [ ] Everywhere else I could, I'd make a reasonable effort to stay within a diet/budget

 ## December 27th, 2022